reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/README.md

 You can complete this course and access all the course materials for free.

 Optionally, you can obtain a **completion certificate** signed by the course instructor and be recognized by the Haxe Foundation for a fee that is well worth.
 More info coming soon.

+### How the course is built?
+Can I contribute?

+The course is built with using a combination of Git, GitLab, GitBook, and YouTube.
+Contribution is of course welcome!
+Take a look at the [Development Info](development.md).